-The role of fintech innovation in the remittances space during COVID-19
+The role of fintech innovation in remittances amid COVID-19

-The role of digital remittances amid the COVID-19 financial crisis: UK Fintech Week webinar key takeaways
+The role of digital remittances amid COVID-19 financial crisis: UK Fintech Week webinar key takeaways

 The impact of the coronavirus pandemic on vulnerable populations is already significant.
 A recent dipstick survey launched by BFA Global looked at vulnerable populations across eight global markets and found that between 30-80% of those surveyed foresee significant adverse effects on their financial well-being as a result of COVID-19 and its associated social distancing requirements.

 In this context, the need for reliable digital solutions – particularly when it comes to financial services – has become paramount.
 Specifically for those who rely on remittances from overseas, the ability to access these funds during times of crisis can make a world of difference.
 Fintech companies in the digital remittances space have a unique role to play in enabling financial resilience for the underserved and ensuring cross-border transactions remain not only possible, but reliable, during times of increasing uncertainty.